Master’s Programme in Visual Communication

 How to apply

-2. Specific requirements to universityadmissions.se: Qualifications to certify the entry requirement (see above) must be availble at universityadmissions.se no later than 1 February 2024.
+2. Specific requirements to universityadmissions.se: Qualifications to certify the entry requirement (see above) must be available at universityadmissions.se no later than 3 February 2025.

 Important dates